mrkkrp/markkarpov.art/essay/real-realism.md

 have to look more closely at how cultural messages work.

-Recall that we defined *cultural message* as *an interpretation of a man-made object by an individual*.
+Recall that we defined *cultural message* as *an interpretation of a human-made object by an individual*.
 Such interpretations are backed by culture and happen in three ways:

 * through a title and/or description of the artwork provided by the author